Training & support for participants

 - on-arrival training

-- mid-term evaluation (only activities of 6 months or longer)
+- mid-term evaluation (only activities of 6 months and over)

 Depending on the type of recognition you need, the creation of a Youthpass certificate can also help you to reflect and create your Curriculum Vitae (CV) in Europass.

-- complementary coverage, provided by the European Commission, in addition to the European Health Insurance Card (EHIC) or the host country’s national health system
+- top-up coverage to supplement your European Health Insurance Card or the host country’s national health system (provided by the European Commission)

 Certificate of participation